GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/README.md

 ### Introduction

 This task is all about automating things using Cloud Build.
 When multiple people work on the same project and contribute to the same repository it's good to have a _Continuous Integration_ pipeline that can lint, test and package the source code everytime new commits are pushed.
+In this challenge we'll use the provided build pipeline to automate this process.
+It will generate and store the newest version of the Python package, that contains the training code, when there's a new commit.

 ### Description